The genuine wget.exe file is a software component of GNU Wget by GNU Project.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the wget.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: The file wget.exe is located in a subfolder of "C:\Program Files" or sometimes in the folder C:\Windows\System32.
+Description: Wget.exe is not essential for Windows and will often cause problems.
+The file wget.exe is located in a subfolder of the user's profile folder.

 There is no information about the author of the file.
-It is not a Windows system file.
-The program has no visible window.
-The application listens for or sends data on open ports to a LAN or the Internet.
+The program is not visible.
+The wget.exe file is not a Windows system file.
 Wget.exe is able to monitor applications.
-Therefore the technical security rating is 58% dangerous, however also read the users reviews.
+Therefore the technical security rating is 70% dangerous, however you should also read the user reviews.

 Recommended: Identify wget.exe related errors

-Important: Some malware camouflages itself as wget.exe, particularly when located in the c:\windows or c:\windows\system32 folder, for example Backdoor.Bifrose (detected by Symantec), and Backdoor.Win32.Bifrose.uw (detected by Kaspersky).
+Important: Some malware camouflages itself as wget.exe.
 Therefore, you should check the wget.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.